What is encapsulated insulation you ask? Encapsulated insulation is fiberglass insulation that comes wrapped in a polyethylene vapor retarder.

 - That encapsulation components be in place such as vapor barrier, dehumidifiers, and other measures, be in place prior to installation to ensure that your crawlspace is free of excessive humidity and moisture conditions.

-With an installation of encapsulated floor insulation with Jersey Shore Crawlspace, our technicians analyze the wood structure prior to install to ensure that the insulation going up does not cover any issues with the wood, previous to installation.
-This allows for us to check for mold, mildew, termites, and other wood destroying organisms, and address accordingly.
+Prior to any insulation installation with Jersey Shore Crawlspace Enhancement, our technicians analyze the wood structure to ensure that the new insulation will not cover any existing issues such as structural damage, wood rot, etc. This gives our team the opportunity to check for mold, mildew, termites, and other wood destroying organisms and address them accordingly.
+By doing this, we can ensure that your home will be clean, dry, and protected following our installation.

 Benefits of Encapsulated Insulation